-After a four-year battle with cancer, America's Got Talent Contestant Jane "Nightbirde" Marczewski passed away on February 19, 2022.
+After a four-year battle with cancer, America's Got Talent Contestant Jane "Nightbirde" Marczewski died on February 19, 2022.

 Marczewski won the hearts of both the fans and Judges during AGT Season 16 with a stirring performance of her original song, "It's OK."
-The audition has over 40 million views on YouTube.
+The Audition has over 45 million views on YouTube.

 "We, her family, are devastated by her passing and unimaginable loss," Marczewski's family said in a statement.
 "Many remember her from America’s Got Talent, where she performed her song 'It’s OK' and inspired millions of people around the globe with her messages of faith and never giving up.
 Those who knew her, enjoyed her larger-than-life personality and sense of humor.
 She had a witty joke for every occasion—even if the joke was on her."

-Following her audition, Judge Simon Cowell automatically advanced Marczewski to the Finals with a push of the Golden Buzzer.
+Following her Audition, Judge Simon Cowell automatically advanced Marczewski to the Live Shows with his Golden Buzzer of the season.
 Along with her flawless vocals, the singer's story moved Cowell to tears.

 Though Marczewski was unable to move on to the AGT Finals after announcing in August 2021 that her "health had taken a turn for the worse," she continued to keep her more than 1 million Instagram followers updated on her life—up until her last post on January 11.

 "Honestly, things have been pretty brutal.
 But this is a photo of myself from last week where I felt pretty, and alive, and awake, and human, and real.
 I needed that.
 We’re all a little lost and it’s alright," she wrote in her final post, above.

 In the wake of her passing, members of the AGT family offered their condolences on their respective social media accounts.